The Room (play): Production history

-The Room was first produced by Henry Woolf and presented at The Drama Studio at the University of Bristol in May 1957 and again as part of the National Student Drama Festival held at the University of Bristol in 1958.
+The Room was first produced by Henry Woolf and presented at The Drama Studio at the University of Bristol in May 1957 and that first night was reviewed by David Foot for the Bristol Evening World (review available to read in "Footprints' by Stephen Chalke) and again as part of the National Student Drama Festival held at the University of Bristol in 1958.
 It was at this second performance that the play was first reviewed by the London Sunday Times by drama critic Harold Hobson, who had helped to found the Drama Festival with some of his colleagues.
 The original production featured the following cast: